 With every successful conversation you have, set a time and a topic for the next discussion.
 That helps you be specific and supportive; this isn’t the only conversation, but the first conversation.

 5. Find neutral help if needed.

 Poorman helps other people with their money for a living.
 Still, it can be hard for his own family members to come to him for insight.
+If you feel stymied or there’s too much tension, a neutral third-party, such as a financial professional, may be able to help.
 “Sometimes I just put it out there that I can help if they want, and let them come to me,” Poorman says.